The OVA Athlete Identification Process is back for the 2017/18 Club season!

-Athletes will be physically tested at the Team Ontario Testing Station at the 2017 Ontario Championships.
+Athletes will be physically tested at the Team Ontario Testing Station at the 2018 Ontario Championships.
 The tested attributes will be height, one-arm reach and spike jump.
 Athletes will have to find time during the weekend to come and be tested.

-As opposed to 2016, this year each athlete will receive individual feedback at the end of the ID Process.
+Each athlete will receive individual feedback at the end of the ID Process.
 They will receive a report highlighting where they stand compared to the top national standards for their age group and indicating the areas to improve.
 The athletes will be able to focus their training on the identified weaknesses and share that information with the person responsible for their training.

 Benefits of the ID Process

 - coaches spend more time watching each athlete play than in crowded open tryouts